 Senior Karishma Batra ‘23 uses her psych major to set a path towards medical school

 Senior Psychology major Karishma Batra is incredibly involved on SCU’s campus.
-In addition to co-founding the Rho Psi Eta pre-health sorority on campus, she served as the mental health chair for 2 years, providing all members with mental health resources on and off campus, as well as planning mental health events and discussions.
+In addition to co-founding the Rho Psi Eta pre-health sorority on campus, she served as the mental health chair for two years, providing all members with mental health resources on and off campus, as well as planning mental health events and discussions.
 Currently, Karishma is the student representative for the Western Psychological Association and plans to attend the conference in her role as a research assistant in Dr. Lang Chen’s Cognitive and Computational Neuroscience lab.
 Her current research in the lab is studying how different semantic associations are perceived in different contexts to show that our semantic knowledge system is highly dynamic and contextualized.
 In addition to this, Karishma also works in a lab at Wayne State University, which is in her home state of Michigan; in this lab she studies long-term drug abuse and its effects on the brain using microscopy and neuroimaging of the hippocampus.
 Despite such a busy plate, Karishma still finds time for hobbies here, including taking hot yoga classes.

 In her own words: